-Reluctantly, The BW Association Counsel decided that the last letter would be the last sent to non members.
-So if you are receiving this newsletter you are a member in good standing!
-We do ask you to check vour name against the membership list in this newsletter.
+The BW Reluctantly, Association Counsel decided that the May 98 letter would be the last sent non members.
+So if this you are receiving you newsletter are member in good standing!
+We do ask you to check your name against the membership list in this newsletter.
 If your name is misspelled, please drop me a line or call and correct the misspelling so I can correct our records.

-For those of you attending the reunion, if you desire to pay 1999 dues, we will accept 1999 dues payment.
+While attending the Reunion, we will accept 1999

+dues payment at registration.
 Remember, it's only \$15 per year and that includes the newsletter.